TanStack/query/docs/react/guides/query-cancellation.md

       cancelToken: source.token,
     })

-    // Cancel the request if Tanstack Query signals to abort signal?.addEventListener('abort', () => {
+    // Cancel the request if TanStack Query signals to abort signal?.addEventListener('abort', () => {
-      source.cancel('Query was cancelled by Tanstack Query')
+      source.cancel('Query was cancelled by TanStack Query')
     })

     return promise